guerragarciame/mental-health-lgbtq-analysis/README.txt

 This is an analysis of mental health predictors.
-It analyzes how physical health, emotional support,a nd LGBTQ+ status relate to mental health using the 2023 BRFSS data.
+It analyzes how physical health, emotional support, and LGBTQ+ status relate to mental health using the 2023 BRFSS data.

 In order to run this project, please follow the next steps: